Dental Care in Head and Neck Cancer

 In addition, radiation can increase the risk of osteonecrosis of the jaw.
 Osteonecrosis is an inability of the bone to heal after minor trauma.
 It may happen after a dental procedure (such as pulling a tooth) or present as jaw pain or being unable to open the jaw.
 Dental care is an important part of head and neck cancer treatment and survivorship to limit these issues and support quality of life.

 Dental Management Post-treatment

 By taking the proper steps to care for your mouth after radiation, you may be able to prevent or lessen some of the long-term effects associated with radiation.
 These side effects include xerostomia (dry mouth), tooth decay/loss, trismus (inability to open the jaw normally), osteonecrosis, and candidiasis (yeast infection).
 Below are suggestions for preventive care and treatment of these side effects.

-- Hydration: Make sure you are drinking enough water and non-caffeinated, alcohol and sugar free fluids.
+- Hydration: Make sure you are drinking enough water and fluids that don't have caffeine, alcohol, or sugar.
 Typically, eight glasses a day is recommended.
 Keep water handy to keep the mouth moist.

 - Saliva Substitutes: There are a number of over the counter and prescription gels, lozenges, and sprays that can be used in the mouth as a saliva substitute.
 One may work better for you than another, so you may have to try a few different products.
 Make sure to follow the directions on the package for proper use.

 - Alcohol-free mouthwash: Alcohol can increase the dryness in your mouth.
 When using mouthwash, use one that is alcohol-free.

 - Stimulation of the salivary glands: Chewing is the best way to simulate the flow of saliva.
 Chewing sugarless gum is an easy way to stimulate your salivary glands.
 Sucking on sugar free candies, particularly sour ones, can stimulate saliva.
 Acupuncture and/or massaging the masseter muscle (sideburn area) may help as well.

 - Use a cool mist humidifier at night to provide humidity.

 Tooth Decay (Cavities/Caries)

 - Avoid food and drinks that are sweet, acidic, or carbonated (like soda or seltzer).

 - Rinse your mouth and brush your teeth after meals and at bedtime.